CVE-2022-22960 vulnerability in VMware Products

 Vulnerability Analysis

 CVE-2022-22960 is exploitable with local system access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 1.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Incorrect Permission Assignment for Critical Resource